 - Remove all the lead and keep the pencil upside down on your desk

-- With the front of the pencil off, open the clutch, either by pushing down the pencil button or opening the clutch by the front end.
-This might require pushing the pencil down (pushing the top button) while pushing a small collar down
+- Open the clutch, either by pushing down the pencil button.
+Alternatively this might require pushing the pencil down (pushing the top button) while pushing a small collar down

 - Poke the cleaning rod into the pipe and dislodge any lead pieces stuck inside

 - Throw out the small debris that falls out of the pencil, don’t try to reuse any very small pieces

 At this point your pencil should be fixed and ready to go.

 Can I use a piece of lead to unjam a pencil?